jlfjunior/opah/README.md

 Opah is a cash flow control system developed on a microservices architecture to simulate the concepts of a distributed topology.

+This repository is based on the ninth chapter of Software Engineering by Ian Sommerville.
+It explores software architecture concepts, focusing on maintainability metrics.

 ### Components
 - [Transaction System](./docs/Transaction.md)
 - [Consolidation System](./docs/Consolidation.md)